Ernesto002/js-manga-project-frontend/README.md

 The back-end file for this app can be found [here](https://github.com/Ernesto002/js-manga-project-api)

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/Ernesto002/js-manga-project-frontend.
+This project is intended to be a safe, welcoming space for collaboration, and contributers are expected to adhere to the [Code of Conduct](https://github.com/Ernesto002/js-manga-project-frontend/blob/master/CONTRIBUTING.md).

 # License

 This code is available for the general public under this [LICENSE](https://github.com/Ernesto002/js-manga-project-frontend/blob/master/LICENSE).